Types of Counseling Available

 This approach is often attributed to the work of Carl Rogers, a post-Freudian psychotherapist who founded his psychological thinking on the idea that human beings are fundamentally good.
 His emphasis on a person's positive traits is counter to many other approaches which see the human personality as a conglomeration of neuroses, sexual deviance, and childhood trauma.
 This approach can thus be helpful if a client is struggling with low self-esteem since it seeks to emphasize positive attributes rather than analyze them as a system of problems.

 Humanistic sessions seek to uncover a client's positive inner strengths as well as their outer abilities and positive behaviors.
-Counselors have used the humanistic approach to treat a wide range of disorders, including depression, anxiety, addiction, schizophrenia, and all sorts of relationship difficulties.
+Rehabilitation counselors have used the humanistic approach to treat a wide range of disorders, including depression, anxiety, addiction, schizophrenia, and all sorts of relationship difficulties.

 Humanistic sessions also posit the counselor as an equal to the client.
 Their status is one of facilitator to the client rather than a dominating psychological authority.
 They seek to provide an atmosphere of acceptance and caring in an attempt to allow the client to trust them and the psychological process.

 Sigmund Freud pioneered psychoanalysis in the early 20th century.
 His theory was that humans are motivated and often hindered by their unconscious minds.
 His theory of development played a huge role in the idea that adults are governed by influences experienced during childhood.

 In a psychoanalytic session, patients might be asked to respond to a series of prompts with the first word that comes to mind.
 This word-association method is thought to help unlock the unconscious mind by easing the restrictions we place on thought when we are trying to portray a certain persona.
 This approach also becomes highly individualized since every client is sure to have special associations with certain words and thus idiosyncratic responses to the counselor's prompts.